Dermatological - Case 2

 History of Presenting Complaint

-• The patient reports the itching started gradually about 2 weeks ago, initially on her arms and legs, and has since spread to her entire body.
+• The patient reports that the itching started gradually about 2 weeks ago, initially on her arms and legs, and has since spread to her entire body.

 Significant Positives & Negatives For Differentials